Trail Conditions Update – October 15, 2021

 Fall colours are here, and so is the snow!
-Snow has fallen at higher elevation on parts of the GDT so expect wet, slippery and muddy trail conditions.
-Boots or cleats and poles are recommended.
+Winter is coming and snow has fallen at higher elevation on most of the GDT so expect wet, slippery and muddy trail conditions.
 Nighttime and early morning temperatures are below freezing, so be prepared for cold temperatures and shorter days when travelling into the backcountry this fall.

 - For more information, check out Alberta 511 and Drive BC.